 There are 11 billion reasons Shopify store owners should make Pinterest a priority in their marketing strategy.
-That’s the valuation Pinterest recently received, in part due to the 100 million active users saving 2 million shopping pins on boards every day.
+That’s how much Pinterest is valued, in part due to the 150 million active users saving 2 million shopping pins on boards every day.

 Pinterest isn’t a place where people go to socialize.
 It’s a site where consumers go to shop.
 Eighty-seven percent of Pinterest users have already made a purchase, thanks in part to Pinterest, while the rest have plans to make a future purchase.